Ben Hesen: Indiana University

 During his sophomore year at Indiana University, Hesen tied for fourth in the 100 back at NCAAs and claimed a trio of All-America certificates during the NCAA Championships, including ninth-place finishes on both the 200 medley and 400 medley relays.
-The ninth-place effort in the 400 medley was the best for IU since 1980.
+The ninth-place effort in the 400 medley was the best for Indiana University since 1980.
 He was a member of the school and meet record setting Big Ten champion 200-yard medley relay unit.
 He helped set the school record in the 400-yard medley relay with a second-place effort at Big Tens and eclipsed the school record in the 100 back with his lead leg of 46.44 in the 400-yard medley.
 He earned Big Ten Swimmer of the Week once and concluded the season among IU's all-time top 20 in the 100 back (first), 200 back (fifth) and 100 fly (fifth).